 - Increases the road safety research base, capability and capacity within WA.

 - Avoids duplication of research within WA.

 - Identifies opportunities to link research beyond the traditional road safety domain, in line with public health and the safe systems approach.

 The Commission also recognises the opportunity that stems from participating in research that operates at the national level.
 For example, participating in research:

 - Provided through grants administered via the Australian Research Council.

 - Undertaken to promote the uptake of safer vehicles, such as:

-Road safety research is extensive and there are a number of well established road safety research centres within and outside of Australia undertaking research in this area.
+Well-established road safety research centres within and outside of Australia undertake other research programs.
 The Commission acknowledges and supports all stakeholders in their interest in road safety research.
-Listed below are links to contemporary research that may be of interest to our community.

 To the extent possible, the Commission is committed to providing the community with full access to road safety research funded via the Road Trauma Trust Account (RTTA).
 However, on occasions, reports may be provided in a summarised version or a decision to not release may be made based on the individual circumstances at the time and in recognition of our duties pursuant to the Freedom of Information Act 1992.
 Should you wish to discuss access to our research reports further, please email email@example.com